githubschool/march-9th/_posts/0000-01-13-MatthewSchlosserPSEG.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to MatthewSchlosserPSEG's slide!"
 ---

 Making 8 commits at a time!